Weighted Littlewood--Paley inequalities for heat flows in $\RCD$ spaces: Remarks

-Finally, we remark that results in Theorem \ref{main}, Corollary \ref{weighted-area} and Theorem \ref{comparison-of-weights} should be similarly established on sub-Riemannian manifolds satisfying the generalized curvature-dimension condition $\CD(0,\rho_2, \kappa, m)$ with $\rho_2>0$, $\kappa\geq0$ and $2\leq m<\infty$, in the sense of Baudoin--Garofalo \cite{BaudoinBonnefont2,BaudoinGarofalo2017}, although the curvature-dimension dimension condition in the sense of Lott--Sturm--Villani are not available (see \cite{Juillet}).
+Finally, we remark that results in Theorem \ref{main}, Proposition \ref{noncom-rcd-main}, Corollary \ref{weighted-area} and Theorem \ref{comparison-of-weights} should be similarly established on sub-Riemannian manifolds satisfying the generalized curvature-dimension condition $\CD(0,\rho_2, \kappa, m)$ with $\rho_2>0$, $\kappa\geq0$ and $2\leq m<\infty$, in the sense of Baudoin--Garofalo \cite{BaudoinBonnefont2,BaudoinGarofalo2017}, although, generally speaking, in that setting, the curvature-dimension dimension condition in the sense of Lott--Sturm--Villani is not available (see e.g. \cite{Juillet}).